Our school is:

 We actively encourage the participation of parents as partners in learning and aim to create a welcoming atmosphere.

-Parents are informed of their children’s targets, learning foci and ways to support learning through a termly information sheet written by the class teacher.
+- Parents are informed of their children’s targets, learning foci and ways to support learning through a termly information sheet written by the class teacher.

-Four official parent/teacher meetings are held across the year but parents are entitled to make an appointment to see the teacher at other times.
+- Three official parent/teacher meetings are held across the year but parents are entitled to make an appointment to see the teacher at other times.
 Teachers are expected to raise any concerns about a child’s learning or behaviour with parents as soon as possible so that work can be done in partnership to resolve issues.

 Teaching assistants

 Each phase team has assigned teaching assistants; teachers are responsible for the effective direction and deployment of TAs to support learning.
-Teachers hold weekly planning and feedback meetings with TAs and are responsible for ensuring learning intentions and activities are clear.
+Teachers hold regular planning and feedback meetings with TAs and are responsible for ensuring learning intentions and activities are clear.

 Pupil voice